-In our opinion, based on our audit and the report of the other auditors, the financial statements referred to above present fairly, in all material respects, he respective financial position of the business-type activities and the aggregate discretely presented component units of the University as of June 30, 2020 and 2019, and the respective changes in financial position and, where applicable, cash flows thereof for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, based on our audit and the report of the other auditors, the financial statements referred to above present fairly, in all material respects, the business-type activities and the aggregate discretely presented component units, of the University as of June 30, 2020 and 2019, and the respective changes in financial position, and where applicable, cash flows thereof for the years then ended in accordance with U.S. generally accepted accounting principles.